seanc12/hacktoberfest-test/README.md

 # Hacktoberfest ([Live Website](https://hacktoberfest.lingonsaft.com/))

-This is a project to help you with your [hacktoberfest](https://hacktoberfest.digitalocean.com/) pull requests.
+This is a beginner friendly project to help you get started with your [hacktoberfest](https://hacktoberfest.digitalocean.com/).
 If you don't know where to start feel free to watch the videos down bellow and read the contribution rules.
 Happy hacking <3

 # Videos